The Internet can be great tool or a dangerous place for kids. Here are 10 ways to protect children from the dangers of the internet.

 Check it out here for yourself and discover all the great features and how it an help your family as one tool in your tool belt.

 I admit that this one scares me a bit!
 There are times I need my children to be watching some type of education program, etc., so I can make a phone call.
 (Did I just admit that?
 Well, yes, I did!)

 But I love Emily’s idea of taking one month to detox from so much screen time.
 I think summer would be an ideal time since there are so many outdoor activities for children during the warmer months.

 10. Speak to your children about the dangers on the internet.

 Some people avoid talking to their children about certain issues because they are afraid that bringing them up with increase the child’s curiosity and temptation to look even more.

 I think the opposite: There are dangerous things on the internet today, and if we do not tell our children about them, someone else (who may not have their best interests at heart) will.

-My daughter trusts me.
+My children trust me.
 I have forewarned her about strangers in the grocery store and about cars speeding too quickly down the street.

 Why would I also not tell her that the reason Mommy and Daddy have certain rules in place for computer time is to protect her from potential dangers?

-You do not have to go into detail (at least at very young ages), but I think our children ought to know we aren’t just trying to keep them from having fun.
+You do not have to go into detail (at least at very young ages), but as they have gotten older, we have offered more age-appropriate information.
+I think our children ought to know we aren’t just trying to keep them from having fun but are using ways to protect children from the dangers of the internet.
 We are keeping them safe.